Corporate governance practices.

 - Making sure we have an appropriate system of governance throughout our company.

 Some matters fall outside our Board of Directors’ scope.
-Unless they are reserved for shareholder approval in a general meeting, the Board delegates them to our Group Chief Executive Officer, who then delegates responsibility for specific operations to members of the Aviva Leadership Team.
+Unless they are reserved for shareholder approval in a general meeting, the Board delegates them to our Group Chief Executive Officer, who then delegates responsibility for specific operations to members of the Group Executive Committee.

 Composition of our Board